GA-Dallas/The_FERN_Stack/README.md

 export default firebase
 ```
-**Please NOTE:** For the simplicity of this lesson, we'll add the literal values for each respective key in our config object...i.e. `apiKey`, `authDomain`...etc
+**Please NOTE:** For the simplicity of this lesson, we'll add the literal values for each respective key in our config object...i.e. `apiKey`, `authDomain`...etc.

 :warning: **DO NOT PUSH TO GITHUB!** :warning:

-Doing so will run the risk of your project's config access stolen by bad actors
+Doing so will run the risk of your project's config access stolen by bad actors.

 <img src="https://media.giphy.com/media/xcnMwNunTCn9m/giphy.gif" />